VladRodionov/hbase-row-cache/README.md

   [Memory Matters: Benchmarking Caching Servers with Membench](https://medium.com/carrotdata/memory-matters-benchmarking-caching-servers-with-membench-e6e3037aa201) (`Memcarrot` is powered by `Carrot Cache` as well)
 * Our compression is not a simple server-side compression - it is a bit more trickier :)

-## PERFORMANCE AND SCALABILITY (Some old numbers, new ones will be coming soon)
+## Performance and Scalability (Some old numbers, new ones will be coming soon)

 * GET (small rows < 100 bytes): 175K operations per sec per one Region Server (from cache).
 * MULTI-GET (small rows < 100 bytes): > 1M records per second (network limited) per one Region Server.